-There are many restrooms and water fountains along the Chicago Lakefront Trail, and lots of concession stands, where you can re-energize with a snack and beverage.
-Picnic tables, benches and grassy spots to stop and rest abound as well, and because the trail passes many cross-streets, there are paths for venturing deeper into the city to explore.
+There's plenty of restrooms and water fountains along the Chicago Lakefront Trail, so be sure to bring water bottles to refill.
+And with lots of concession stands, picnic tables, benches and grassy spots to stop and rest, a stroll or run is highly customizable for every kind of hiker.
+The trail passes many cross-streets, and there are paths for venturing deeper into the city to explore for urban walkers.

 No matter which part of the Lakefront Trail you traverse, be sure to keep your pup leashed at all times.
 While you can take off the leash when inside fenced-in dog parks, you'll need to keep it on while visiting dog beaches and community parks, as well as throughout the city.
 Always have clean-up bags on hand, and promptly pick up after your adventure pup.